-The Clean Energy is currently chartered to BG Group under a time charter contract with an average remaining term of approximately 1.0 year as of April 15, 2016, based on the earliest redelivery permitted under our charter.
-The Ob River, Yenisei River, Amur River and the Lena River are currently employed with Gazprom under time charter contracts with an average remaining term of approximately 4.8 years as of April 15, 2016, based on the earliest redelivery under our charters.
-The Ob River is further contracted to Gazprom for a charter term of 10 years, upon the expiration of its current charter.
-The Arctic Aurora is currently chartered to Statoil under a time charter contract with an average remaining term of approximately 2.4 years as of April 15, 2016, based on the earliest redelivery permitted under a time charter contract with an average remaining term of
+The Ob River, Yenisei River, Amur River and the Lena River are currently employed with Gazprom under time charter contracts with an average remaining term of approximately 5.3 years as of March 8, 2018, based on the earliest redelivery under our charters.
+The Ob River is further contracted to Gazprom for a charter term of 10 years, upon the expiration of its current charter in the second quarter of 2018.

-The Yenisei River and the Lena River are further contracted for the Yamal LNG Project for an initial term of 15 years, beginning between January 1, 2019 and June 30, 2020, which may be extended for three consecutive periods of five years each at charterer's option.
-These charter contracts are subject to significant conditions, which, if not satisfied, or waived by the charterer, may result in termination of the charter at the charterer's option, prior to or after employment commences, in which case we may not realize any revenues under such charter agreements.
+The Yenisei River and the Lena River are expected to be redelivered to us under their current charters at the earliest in July and September 2018, respectively, and are expected to commence employment under their new charters with Yamal within six months and one year delivery windows starting from January 1, 2019 and July 1, 2019, respectively.
+We expect that these delivery windows will be narrowed, subject to our agreement with Yamal.
+The charters for these two vessels with Yamal in the Yamal LNG Project each have an initial term of 15 years, which may be extended for three consecutive periods of five years.
+These charter contracts are subject to important conditions, which, if not satisfied, or waived by the charterer, may result in cancellation, early termination, or amendment of the charter, before or after their charter term commences, in which case we may not receive the contracted revenues under such charter agreements.
 These conditions include, but are not limited to, requirements with respect to our Sponsor and certain of its affiliates, which may be outside of our control.
-We can provide no assurance that these two vessels will be able to commence employment under the Yamal LNG Project charter agreements or realize any revenues under such charter
+We can provide no assurance that these two vessels will be able to commence employment under the Yamal LNG Project charter agreements or realize any revenues under such charter agreements.